About Me

 Rejoicing in the Lord means always having an attitude of contentment and hope that goes beyond our situations or circumstances.
 Although our hearts may be heavy with sorrow from life's trials and difficulties, beneath the surface is the unwavering, unshakable confidence that our God is sovereign and our lives are in His hands, so that even the hairs on our heads are all numbered.
 (Luke 12:7).

 I have a passion for writing; therefore, I always carry a notebook with me so I can immediately write down when God speaks to my spirit, or if I see something in His wonderful nature or a picture that touches my heart and inspires me to pick up my pen.
-This picure made me pick up my pen.
+This picture made me pick up my pen.

-This Blog article was inspirired after receiving this photo from my daughter while she was visiting a northern part of Prince Edward Island.
-Chantal knows that I like photos of scenic pictures, therefore every day when she is on vacation, she sends me pictures of beautiful sceneries.
+This Blog article was inspired after receiving this photo from my daughter while she was visiting a northern part of Prince Edward Island.
+Chantal knows that I like photos of scenic pictures, therefore every day when she is on vacation, she sends me pictures of beautiful views.
 This picture is one that really touched my heart.
 Immediately, when I saw the green grass, the trees, the blue sky and the water, Psalm 96:12 came into my mind.
 It says: Let the fields be jubilant, and everything in them; let all the trees of the forest sing for joy”.

 In Philippians 4:4 the bible says: Rejoice in the Lord always.
 I will say it again: Rejoice!”